thousandbrainsproject/tbp.monty/rfcs/0000_extract_motor_policies_from_dataloader.md

 * `InformedEnvironmentDataLoader.__iter__` and `.__next__` overwrite inherited methods without calling them.
 This hints that inheritance class hierarchy may not be appropriate here.

-* `InformedEnvironmentDataLoader.__iter__` comments that it overwrites the original because we don't want to reset the agent since it was already done in `pre_episode`.
+* `InformedEnvironmentDataLoader.__iter__` and `SaccadeOnImageDataLoader.__iter__` comments that it overwrites the original because we don't want to reset the agent since it was already done in `pre_episode`.
 However, this is also true for `EnvironmentDataLoaderPerObject`, yet there is no `EnvironmentDataLoaderPerObject.__iter__` that overrides the inherited method.
 Is this difference significant?

 * `InformedEnvironmentDataLoader.handle_successful_jump` checks `isinstance(self.motor_system, SurfacePolicy)` and directly manipulates the motor system internals if the motor system is a `SurfacePolicy`.